Search waiting | Matsusada Precision

 Technical Terms

-The Serial Peripheral Interface (SPI) is a synchronous serial communication protocol that is widely used for short-distance communication, primarily between microcontrollers and peripheral integrated circuits on the same printed circuit board (PCB).
-It was developed by Motorola and has become a de facto standard.
+The Serial Peripheral Interface (SPI) is a synchronous serial communication protocol widely used for short-distance data exchange, primarily between microcontrollers and peripheral integrated circuits (ICs) on the same printed circuit board (PCB).
+Originally developed by Motorola, it has become a de facto industry standard.

-SPI uses a master-slave architecture and typically requires four signal lines:
+SPI utilizes a master-slave architecture and typically requires four signal lines:

-SCLK (Serial Clock): The clock signal, generated by the master, that synchronizes the data transfer.
+• SCLK (Serial Clock): A clock signal generated by the master device to synchronize data transfer.

-MOSI (Master Out, Slave In): The data line used for sending data from the master to the slave.
-(Also called SIMO).
+• MOSI (Master Out, Slave In): The data line for transmitting data from the master to the slave (also known as SIMO).

-MISO (Master In, Slave Out): The data line used for sending data from the slave back to the master.
-(Also called SOMI).
+• MISO (Master In, Slave Out): The data line for transmitting data from the slave back to the master (also known as SOMI).

-SS (Slave Select) or CS (Chip Select): A signal used by the master to select which slave device it wants to communicate with.
+• SS (Slave Select) or CS (Chip Select): A control line used by the master to select specific slave devices for communication.

-Because it uses separate lines for sending and receiving data, SPI can operate in a full-duplex mode, meaning data can be sent and received simultaneously.
+Since SPI uses separate lines for transmission and reception, it supports full-duplex communication, allowing data to be sent and received simultaneously.